syncfusion-content/windowsforms-docs/WindowsForms/ComboBoxBase/Appearance-and-Behavior-Settings.md

 ---
 layout: post
-title: Appearance-and-Behavior-Settings | WindowsForms | Syncfusion
+title: Appearance and Behavior Settings in Windows Forms ComboBoxBase control | Syncfusion
-description: appearance and behavior settings
+description: Learn about Appearance and Behavior Settings support in Syncfusion Windows Forms ComboBoxBase control and more details.
 platform: WindowsForms
 control: ComboBoxBase
 documentation: ug
 ---

-# Appearance and Behavior Settings
+# Appearance and Behavior Settings in Windows Forms ComboBoxBase

 This section includes the discussion of Appearance and Behavior Settings of ComboBoxBase.